 To register a webhook, the ID of the Client Application is needed.
 With every Netilion Connect subscription a client application is generated.
 If you do not already have the ID, you can find it via API GET https://api.netilion.endress.com/v1/client_applications?name=YOURDEFINEDNAME

 Clients using the webhooks should ensure that requests come from Netilion.
-With each incoming POST request from Netilion, a hash signature will be passed in the headers as X-Hub-Signature
+With each incoming POST request from Netilion, a hash signature will be passed in the headers.
+Following signatures are available:

-=, indicating the use of HMAC SHA-1 to encrypt.
-The secret used to create the signature is generated automatically when a new webhook is created and returned in the API call.
+These signatures can be used to validate the source of the data is Netilion.
+The hash signature starts with the used hash e.g. sha256=, indicating the use of HMAC SHA-256 to encrypt.
+The secret used to create the signatures is generated automatically when a new webhook is created and returned in the API call.
 It can be changed with the change secret endpoint.
 To calculate the signature, use the provided secret as key and the received payload as data

 Steps to validate a request